 If you ask any seasoned herbal vaporizer user about what to consider when you are buying a vaporizer, ease of cleaning will be on the top of their list.

-When you are using a vaporizer on the daily basis, resin will build up on the parts that vapor travels through and for optimal performance, you’ll have to clean your vape regularly.
+When you are using a vaporizer on a daily basis, resin will build upon the parts that vapor travels through, and for optimal performance, you’ll have to clean your vape regularly.

 This is when the aroma tubes shine and put a smile on your face.